Type your paragraph here.

 Berman Foundation Supports Our Grants to the Mayo Clinic

 Our heartfelt thanks, to the Mandell "Bill" & Madeline Berman Foundation, for its matching support for one of our research grants to the Mayo Clinic.
-The late Mr. Berman has also helped us to advocate for increased federal medical research funding.
+The late Mr. Berman has also helped us to advocate, by legislation, for increased federal medical research funding.

-ADI Makes Twenty-First Research Grant to Mayo Clinic
+ADI Makes Twenty-Second Research Grant to Mayo Clinic

-In 2024 we will make our twenty-first annual research grant to the dysautonomia treatment section of the Mayo Clinic.
+In 2025 we made our twenty-second annual research grant to the dysautonomia treatment section of the Mayo Clinic.
 In addition to first recognizing dysautonomia, in adults in 1993, Mayo physicians actively provide care to people with the disease, teach other physicians about the condition, and are at the forefront of efforts to find more effective treatment.

 Leaders of this ongoing research include Mayo Clinic's Dr. Philip Fischer, Dr. Wolfgang Singer, and Dr. Kelsey Klaas.
 These physicians, and their associates, are speaking at medical conferences and publishing medical journal articles regarding dysautonomia.
 All of these efforts are significant steps on the long road to more widespread prompt diagnosis of dysautonomia and improved medical care options.